 People, Process and Technology

-- People – Identify which roles in your organisation are pertinent to PCI compliance.
+- People – Identify which roles in your organization are pertinent to PCI compliance.
 Ensure responsibilities are clearly defined and understood, and that the correct and relevant training is given to relevant staff.

-- Process– Map where cardholder data is present in your organisation.
+- Process– Map where cardholder data is present in your organization.
 Keep records of documents as proof of compliance.
-Centralise how this is overseen to ensure no lapses or duplication of effort.
+Centralize how this is overseen to ensure no lapses or duplication of effort.
 Treat PCI compliance as a year-round process through audits and regular testing.

 - Technology – Map which technologies fall into scope of PCI DSS.
 Discuss with your acquiring bank(s) what your obligations are to achieve PCI compliance in relation to these and which SAQs you need to complete.
 Ensure compliance year-round by installing updates and taking precautions such as changing passwords regularly.

-Large organisations face unique challenges in that by their nature there are lots of moving parts to consider in relation to PCI compliance.
-Because of this it can be difficult to achieve and maintain PCI compliance year-round as non-compliance could cost organisations dearly.
-It is therefore important that large organisations take PCI compliance seriously and, where possible, descope as much of their organisation as possible.
+Large organizations face unique challenges in that by their nature there are lots of moving parts to consider in relation to PCI compliance.
+Because of this it can be difficult to achieve and maintain PCI compliance year-round as non-compliance could cost organizations dearly.
+It is therefore important that large organizations take PCI compliance seriously and, where possible, descope as much of their organization as possible.

-Download our Top Ten Tips infographic for a practical guide on what large organisations should focus on.
+Download our Top Ten Tips infographic for a practical guide on what large organizations should focus on.